BAKAOLC/DuckovCustomModel/README_EN.md

 - `"normal"`: Triggered during AI normal state
 - `"surprise"`: Triggered during AI surprise state
 - `"death"`: Triggered during AI death state
-- If a sound with the specified tag doesn't exist, it will fall back to sounds tagged with `"normal"`
+- If a sound with the specified tag doesn't exist, the original game event will be used (no fallback to other tags)

 ### Sound File Requirements